 The Architect Project is here for you in FIVE ways:

 2. Personal Challenges.
 If you've been following My First Architecture Job for a while, you know that I'm all about efficient learning.
-Every week I issue bite-sized challenges, designed to be completed in 30 minutes or less.
-This makes them achievable for even the busiest people, and will still accumulate towards tangible advancement and results over the course of the year.
-Where necessary, the challenges will include variations depending on whether you're just starting out at University, or close to sitting for registration.
+Every week I pose a mini-challenge in the form of a question or task, designed to be completed in 15 minutes or less.
+This makes them achievable for even the busiest people, and will still accumulate towards tangible advancement over the course of the year.

-4. Live Sessions with experts.
-In-line with the topics mentioned above, we welcome a fortnightly guest to share their own career insight, explain elements of their speciality, and answer your questions.
-The professionals aren't your typical 'starchitects', they are consultants discussing the nitty-gritty of what you need to know, or every day practising architects with high-quality insight to offer on the current topic.
+4. Live Sessions with Experts.
+In-line with the topics mentioned above, we'll welcome a fortnightly guest to share their own career insight, explain elements of their speciality, and answer your questions.
+The professionals range from successful architects, influential authors, friendly builders and skilled consultants who discuss with us the nitty-gritty of what you need to know.

 So, whether you like to keep to yourself or be the life of the party, or whether you like structure and homework or just joining informal conversations, there's something for you!